ibm-cloud-docs/assistant-data/backup.md

     where these are the arguments:

     - `${file-name}`: Specify a file where you want to write the downloaded data.
 Be sure to specify a backup directory in which to store the file.
 For example, `/bu/store.dump` to create a backup directory named `bu`.
 This directory will be referenced later as `$BACKUP-DIR`.
     - `--instance ${instance-name}`: Targets a specific instance of the Assistant deployment.
 Otherwise, the script backs up the first instance it finds in the namespace you are logged in to.
+You can find the instance name by running the command `./cpd-cli status -n $NAMESPACE`.

 If you prefer to back up data by using the Postgres tool directly, you can complete the procedure to back up data manually.